Yasmin - Psychological and Behavioural Sciences

 One of the best things I’ve done while at Cambridge is getting involved with access initiatives.
 I’ve been a CAMbassador for just over a year now – this is a paid job where you reach out to students from various backgrounds and year groups, and help improve their knowledge of Cambridge or higher education more generally.
 I've been involved with the Insight programme, helping Year 7s and 8s to engage with meaningful project work to develop their academic skills.

-I’m also involved in the CUSU Class Act campaign, which is tailored to those from less ‘traditional’ backgrounds such as care leavers or estranged students.
-CUSU is the Cambridge University Students' Union.
+I’m also involved in the Cambridge Students' Union Class Act campaign, which is tailored to those from less ‘traditional’ backgrounds such as care leavers or estranged students.
+The Cambridge Students' Union.
 It is the main Students' Union at Cambridge, though each College has their own mini-union too.
-CUSU runs a lot of the central campaigns (such as the Disabled Students Campaign or the Women's Campaign).
+Cambridge SU runs a lot of the central campaigns (such as the Disabled Students Campaign or the Women's Campaign).

 "One of the best things I’ve done while at Cambridge is getting involved with access initiatives."